priyanshurohilla/jorgepiloto.github.io/pages/books.md

 permalink: books
 ---

-I love books, specially those related to science content.
+I love books, especially those related to science content.
 Although most of my readings at the end of the day are related to technical content, sometimes I like to read literature ones.
 In addition, phylosophy is another topic I sometimes like to read about.